 Easter Island Flag

-The flag of Easter Island, a special territory of Chile, was first flown in public alongside its parent nation’s flag on 9th May 2006.
+The flag of Easter Island, a special territory of Chile, first flew in public, alongside the Chilean flag, on 9 May 2006.
 Adorning its white background is a red Reimiro, an ornament worn around the chest.
 The Indiana University Art Museum says: “The Reimiro was worn by both men and women.
-It served […]
+It served as an insignia […]

 Flag of the Vatican City